bluenviron/mediamtx/README.md

 The command will produce the `mediamtx` binary.

-#### Compile for all supported platforms
+### Compile for all supported platforms

-Compilation for all supported platform can be launched by using:
+Install Docker and launch:

 ```sh
 make binaries